 Saunders et al. (1998) showed that BIA was not a suitable method of body composition assessment in athletes with abnormal hydration status (e.g. hyperhydrated or hypohydrated), indicating that even small changes in fluid balance that occur with endurance training may be interpreted as a change in body fat content.

 In addition, eating and strenuous exercise 2-4 hours prior to assessment have also previously been shown to decrease impedance; ultimately affecting the accuracy of the measurement .
 The need to standardise eating, exercise, and both acute and chronic hydration changes are clearly important to provide valid body composition estimations.

 As mentioned previously, there are several issues with BIA measurement that may limit its use in an applied setting.
 Methodological limitations of BIA may affect the ability of the method to accurately determine body composition.
 The primary issues with BIA are:

 One such limitation is the placement of the sensors, and their ability to give readings of total body composition.
-As electrical current follows the path of least resistance, some scales may send current through the lower-body only, missing the upper-body entirely.
-Similarly, hand-held instruments may only assess body composition of the upper extremities.
+As electrical current follows the path of least resistance, some scales may send current through the lower body only, missing the upper body entirely.
+Similarly, hand-held instruments may only assess the body composition of the upper extremities.

 Hydration and Glycogen Levels

 Regardless, all devices are still subject to the same limitations that other BIA devices are.
 The assumption that the hydration fraction of skeletal muscle remains at 73 % is based on the chemical analysis of six cadavers as part of the Brussels Cadaver Analysis Study .
 However, hydration of fat-free mass has been shown to rise to over 77 % with increased levels of body fat .